-Abstract

-Many scientific applications for high-performance multiprocessors have tremendous I/O requirements.
-As a result, the I/O system is often the limiting factor of application performance.
-Several new parallel file systems have been developed in recent years, each promising better performance for some class of parallel applications.
-As we gain experience with parallel computing, and parallel file systems in particular, it becomes increasingly clear that a single solution does not suit all applications.
-For example, it appears to be impossible to find a single appropriate interface, caching policy, file structure, or disk management strategy.
-Furthermore, the proliferation of file-system interfaces and abstractions make application portability a significant problem.
+Abstract.
+As we gain experience with parallel file systems, it becomes increasingly clear that a single solution does not suit all applications.
+For example, it appears to be impossible to find a single appropriate interface, caching policy, file structure, or disk-management strategy.
+Furthermore, the proliferation of file-system interfaces and abstractions make applications difficult to port.

-We propose that the traditional functionality of parallel file systems be separated into two components: a fixed core that is standard on all platforms, encapsulating only primitive abstractions and interfaces, and a set of high-level libraries to provide a variety of abstractions and application-programmer interfaces (APIs).
-We think of this approach as the "RISC" of parallel file-system design.
+We propose that the traditional functionality of parallel file systems be separated into two components: a fixed core that is standard on all platforms, encapsulating only primitive abstractions and interfaces, and a set of high-level libraries to provide a variety of abstractions and applicationprogrammer interfaces (APIs).